conversation/ShareJS/README.md

 See `bin/options.js` for how to configure the example server.

-If you need to re-compile the web client code, just run `npm install` again, or alternatively you can use `cake webclient`.
+If you need to re-compile the web client code, just run `npm install` again, or alternatively you can use `npm run prepublish`.

 Running tests
 -------------